JARVIS-AI/adblock-iran/README.md

 # adblock-iran
 Ad blocking rules for iranian/persian websites.
 Works with ![AdblockPlus](https://i.imgur.com/kPRCfhu.png) [Adblock Plus](https://adblockplus.org/) and ![uBockO](https://i.imgur.com/PSFuzKb.png) [uBlock Origin](https://github.com/gorhill/uBlock) plugins.

-## Notes

-If you spot any issues in the list, please [open a ticket](https://github.com/farrokhi/adblock-iran/issues/new).
-Please feel free to fork and send in your pull requests if you want to contribute to the list.

 ## Creadit
 Goes to https://github.com/farrokhi/adblock-iran